thedarksidepy/thedarksidepy.github.io/_posts/2019-08-06-python_strings_regex.md

 tags: [Python]
 ---

-Text processing and manipulation are often critical in the process of data cleansing and preparation.
-Machine learning models which use such data include _sentiment analysis of social media, language translations, filtering spam messages, parsing and extracting data from websites_ and many more.
-Regular expressions allow for these tasks to be completed way faster and more efficiently.
+Text processing and manipulation are essential steps in data cleaning and preparation.
+Machine learning models that rely on text — such as _sentiment analysis, language translation, spam filtering,_ or _data extraction from web pages_ — depend heavily on these techniques.
+Regular expressions make these operations faster and more efficient, enabling complex text transformations with minimal code.

-## Basic String Methods {#basic-string-methods}
+## Basic String Methods

-Python recognizes any sequence of characters placed inside quotes as a string object.
-A string variable can be defined using either single quotes (`'example'`) or double quotes (`"example"`).
-Both are equivalent and can be used interchangeably.
-However, if you want to place a literal quote inside the string, you need to enclose it (the string) in the other type of quote, e.g.:
+Python treats any sequence of characters enclosed in quotes as a **string object**.
+Strings can be defined using either single quotes (`'example'`) or double quotes (`"example"`).
+Both are equivalent, but when a quote character appears inside a string, you need to alternate the delimiters:

 ```python
 print('This isn't going to work')